-During the first quarter of 2021, we dosed the first patient in our first-line Phase 1 combination trial of CUE-101 with KEYTRUDA.
-We believe the potential synergy of CUE-101 with KEYTRUDA is due to their complementary mechanisms of action, specifically, CUE-101's protein engineered design to selectively engage, activate and expand targeted tumor-specific T cells directly in the patient's body and KEYTRUDA's mechanism of checkpoint signaling blockade that prevents the tumor from using PD-1/PDL-1 to shut down attacking T cells.
+We believe the potential combination activity of CUE-101 with KEYTRUDA is likely due to their complementary mechanisms of action, specifically, CUE-101's mechanism of selectively engaging, activating and expanding tumor-specific T cells and KEYTRUDA's mechanism of checkpoint signaling blockade, that allows for the anti-tumor T cells to effectively recognize and kill the tumor cells.

-We believe that CUE-101 has the potential to synergize with and enhance the clinical activity of KEYTRUDA and potentially other CPIs since the presence of expanded tumor-specific T cells is a pre-requisite for and an obligatory target of anti-PD-1 therapy.
+Furthermore, we believe that CUE-101 has the potential to enhance the clinical activity of KEYTRUDA as well as other CPIs, since the presence of expanded tumor-specific T cells is an obligatory pre-requisite for anti-PD-1 therapy.
+As such, we believe that CUE-101 has the potential to expand patient reach and enhance the therapeutic benefit of CPIs.

-As the most advanced candidate from our IL-2 based CUE-100 series, CUE-101 is exemplary of the Immuno-STAT platform and underscores the key immunological targets, or immune activity nodes, required to selectively enhance anti-tumor immunity.
 Importantly, we believe that the CUE-101 clinical data we have generated to date reduces the risk profile of the entire IL-2 based CUE-100 series because the core framework of the CUE-100 series remains essentially the same for each drug product candidate, except for the targeting peptide epitope within the major histocompatibility complex, or MHC, pocket or the human leukocyte antigen, or HLA.
-Therefore, with the exception of some protein engineering modifications to ensure stability and manufacturability, the core IL-2 scaffold is a shared molecular feature of all molecules generated within this series (including CUE-102, and the next-generation platform, Neo-STATTM, as described below).
+Therefore, with the exception of some protein engineering modifications to ensure stability and manufacturability, the core IL-2 scaffold is a shared molecular feature of all molecules generated within this series (including CUE-102 as described below).